tunezaq/gitwServiceChallenge/challenge1/README.md

 Requirements Dump 1
 ===

-A successful POST should return status code 201 with a link to the new cache item's key.
+A successful POST should return status code 201 with a link to the new cache item's key in the Location header.
 It should return 409 if a resource with that key already exists.

 GET, PUT, and DELETE should return 404 if passed in a cache item key that does not exist in the cache.